KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Energy Recharge +20%
+* 2-Piece Set Bonus: Energy Recharge +20%
 * 4 Piece: Gaining Elemental Particles or Orbs gives 3 Energy to all party members who have a bow or a catalyst equipped.
 Can only occur once every 3s.
 {% endtab %}
 {% endtabs %}